Jerry-Shu/College-Project/README.md

-# SCC-School-Project
+# Project
-This folder including some project made in SCC.
+This folder including some project made in college.